Course summary: Top tips for working in Excel Online

-In the Text to display box, type text you want to show in the cell.
+In the Display Text box, type text you want to show in the cell.

-In the Address box, type the web address of the link (URL).
+In the URL box, type the web address of the link (URL).

 When you type numbers in your worksheet, Excel Online automatically applies the General number format but you can change this to show specific number formats like dates, currency, or even fractions.